 There are a handful of different groups having the expertise to generate gravity field data from the GRACE instrument data, and each dataset is somewhat different depending on the choices made during the data processing.
 Perhaps the biggest differences are apparent in the "constrained" or regularized solutions, in which the filtering is applied during the gravity field determination step.
 These datasets contain much less measurement error, and appear quite clean.
 However, regularization is simply a form of filtering, and signal modification occurs to some degree.
 The downside to constrained solutions is that the end-user cannot estimate the possible signal modification, and therefore biases resulting from regularization cannot be adequately quantified.
 This results in an underestimation of errors in the data.##

 Swenson, Sean & National Center for Atmospheric Research Staff (Eds).
-Last modified 08 Oct 2013.
-"The Climate Data Guide: GRACE: Gravity Recovery and Climate Experiment: Surface mass, total water storage, and derived variables."
-Retrieved from https://climatedataguide.ucar.edu/climate-data/grace-gravity-recovery-and-climate-experiment-surface-mass-total-water-storage-and.
+Last modified 2023-08-08 "The Climate Data Guide: GRACE: Gravity Recovery and Climate Experiment: Surface mass, total water storage, and derived variables.”
+Retrieved from https://climatedataguide.ucar.edu/climate-data/grace-gravity-recovery-and-climate-experiment-surface-mass-total-water-storage-and on 2023-09-23.